The Fast Evolving, Tremendous and Blue Superoutburst in ASASSN-21au Reveals a Dichotomy in the Outbursts of Long-period AM CVns: Results

-The multiwavelength light curves of ASASSN-21au are shown in Fig. \ref{fig:quiescence} and Fig. \ref{fig:LC}.
+The multiwavelength light curves of ASASSN-21au are shown in Figure \ref{fig:quiescence} and Figure \ref{fig:LC}.
 The first brightness increase of ASASSN-21au was detected by Gaia on 2020-10-30 ($JD*=252.7$, where $JD*=JD-2458900$) when the binary was 1 mag above (marked as increased level 1) its original $G$ quiescence level.
 On 2020-11-24 ($JD*=278$) ZTF $g$ detected the binary at the same increased level~1 (corresponding to $\sim0.8$~mags above its ZTF~$g$ quiescent level).
-Sun constraints prevented a good coverage with ZTF to observe the rise phase, but based on the current ZTF and Gaia data, a limit on the duration of the rise and the increased level~1 ($\tau_{L1}$) can be determined as $67<\tau_{L1}<172$ days.
-On $JD*=333$ the binary reached a second increased brightness level (marked with an orange line in Figs. \ref{fig:quiescence} and \ref{fig:LC}), which was 1.5 mags above the original Gaia $G$ quiescent value.
+Constraints due to the Sun prevented a good coverage with ZTF to observe the rise phase, but based on the current ZTF and Gaia data, a limit on the duration of the rise and the increased level~1 ($\tau_{L1}$) can be determined as $67$ days $<\tau_{L1}<172$ days.
+On $JD*=333$ the binary reached a second increased brightness level (marked with an orange line in Figures \ref{fig:quiescence} and \ref{fig:LC}), which was 1.5 mags above the original Gaia $G$ quiescent value.
 The system took approximately 2 additional weeks to reach that level and remained in such state for another 2 weeks.
-On 2021-02-03 ($JD*=349$) ASASSN-21au showed a sudden brightness increase due to the precursor of the superoutburst (denoted with a blue vertical line in Figs. \ref{fig:quiescence} and \ref{fig:LC}).\looseness=-10
+On 2021-02-03 ($JD*=349$) ASASSN-21au showed a sudden brightness increase due to the precursor of the superoutburst (denoted with a blue vertical line in Figures \ref{fig:quiescence} and \ref{fig:LC}).\looseness=-10

 The first ASAS-SN solid detections of ASASSN-21au were three points at $g\sim13$~mags on 2021-02-05 (JD*=351), followed by several other points 2-3 days later at $g\sim16.4-17.4$~mags, which indicate the fading of the precursor.
 Afterwards the rise to the plateau phase started.
 The maximum of the precursor was similar to the maximum of the plateau ($\sim7.5$ mags in $g$ above its ZTF quiescent level).
 While precursors are common in DNe of the type SU~UMa and they have been recently confirmed in multiple AM~CVns \citep{2021PichardoM, DuffyTESSKLDRA2021}, they are relatively difficult to detect using ground-based images due to their short duration.
 But continuous coverage of AM~CVns' superoutbursts with space telescopes now suggest that precursors are a relatively common characteristic \citep{2021PichardoM}.
 In the case of the precursor of ASASSN-21au, it is also remarkable that its luminosity drops by 3 magnitudes right before the superoutburst begins, much more than in any other system \citep{2021PichardoM, DuffyTESSKLDRA2021}.\looseness=-10